 - Minimum of 40 participants and a maximum of 90 participants per session

-- Host at your location or at United Way in Kennewick, WA
+- Host at your location anywhere in Washington State or at United Way in Kennewick, WA

-In this experiential learning simulation, participants visit seven lifestyle booths with themes such as gifts and charitable giving, travel and leisure, and housing.
-At each booth, participants answer a series of questions and make assessments about how much they will most likely spend on that aspect of their lifestyle.
+In this experiential learning simulation participants visit seven lifestyle booths with themes such as gifts and charitable giving, travel and leisure, and housing.
+At each booth, participants answer a series of questions and assess how much they will likely spend on that aspect of their lifestyle.
 After visiting each booth, participants will learn how to connect their lifestyle choices to their retirement savings.
 This simulation takes approximately 60 minutes to complete and is designed to prompt participants to help assess and save for their ideal retirement lifestyle and “Retire on Track”.

 Request a Simulation